openstack/swift/doc/source/admin_guide.rst

 `object-replicator.partition.update.timing`          Timing data for partitions replicated which also
                                                      belong on this node.
 This metric is not tracked per-device.
-`object-replicator.suffix.hashes`                    Count of suffix directories whose has (of filenames)
+`object-replicator.suffix.hashes`                    Count of suffix directories whose hash (of filenames)
                                                      was recalculated.
 `object-replicator.suffix.syncs`                     Count of suffix directories replicated with rsync.
 ===================================================  ====================================================